MAXIORBOY/SudokuCreator/README.md

 # Sudoku Creator is a program used for creating a Sudoku grid.

 ## Method:
-The program solves an empty Sudoku grid (using the same method as in the ```SudokuSolver``` project) and then randomly clears most of the fields (depending on a difficulty level).
+The program solves (using the same method as in the ```SudokuSolver``` project) a Sudoku grid with no clues at all and then randomly clears most of the fields (depending on a difficulty level).

 ## Levels:
 There are 3 levels of difficulty: